BobPritchett/name-tools/docs/name-parsing.md

 1. Checks for multi-word prefixes (up to 5 words) before single-word prefixes
 2. Continues extracting prefixes until no more matches are found
 3. Must leave at least one word for the actual name

+Prefix recognition is driven by the canonical affix dataset (plus heuristics for a few patterns), and the original display string is preserved in `prefix`.
+Canonical render-ready forms are available via `prefixTokens`.

 **Examples:**
 ```